Ecopawst/ecopawst.com/README.md

 ## Environment Variables

 `client/.env.local.example` and `server/.env.example` list required variables including Supabase keys, Cloudflare token, Cloudflare account ID, and Stripe keys.
+A webhook secret (`STRIPE_WEBHOOK_SECRET`) is used for verifying Stripe donation events.

 Future placeholders are included for planned features like AI pet voice playback and a memory chain.